 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
 A student who wishes to meet with the school counselor should visit with the principal about scheduling an appointment with the school counselor.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.
-Also see Substance Abuse Prevention and Intervention as well as Suicide Awareness.
+[See Substance Abuse Prevention and Intervention, Suicide Awareness, as well as Mental Health Support.]